Richie765/mdns-listener/README.md

 Simple mDNS Listener to add .local hostnames to your machine

-This script is tested on macOS and Linux.
+This script is tested on Linux and macOS.
 It should work on Windows as well.

 ## Configuration